top of page

 The answer, for many patients, was a Long Term Acute Care Hospital — an LTACH.
 And Kindred Healthcare's Chicago facilities were among the most well-equipped in the country to provide that care.

-John Flower Productions produced this piece to explain the LTACH model to a broader audience and to show, through the stories of real patients and caregivers, exactly what was happening inside Kindred's facilities at one of the most critical moments in modern American healthcare history.
+We produced this piece to explain the LTACH model to a broader audience and to show, through the stories of real patients and caregivers, exactly what was happening inside Kindred's facilities at one of the most critical moments in modern American healthcare history.

 The production challenge was significant: making a complex healthcare policy and clinical concept accessible, human, and genuinely compelling to a general audience.
-JFP approached it the same way we approach all healthcare storytelling — by letting the people at the center of the story do the talking.
+We approached it the same way we approach all healthcare storytelling — by letting the people at the center of the story do the talking.
 The result combines clear, informative messaging with the kind of human moments that make an abstract healthcare concept real and meaningful.

 About This Project